randomInteger/binary_search/README.md

 ```
 # Note

-This is a deceiving algorithm.
+This can be a deceiving algorithm at first.
 If you don't have the actual algorithm memorized, I highly urge you to try implementing this once, without looking at the algorithm or code at all.

 It may surprise you, how easy it is to start out with a bad approach and end up with messy code to handle all of the corner cases.